Shopify/polaris/polaris.shopify.com/content/components/tooltip.md

   - fileName: tooltip-visible-only-with-child-interaction.tsx
     title: Visible only with child interaction
     description: Use when the tooltip overlays interactive elements when active, for example a form input.
 The `dismissOnMouseOut` prop prevents the tooltip from remaining active when mouse hover or focus leaves its `children` and enters the tooltip's content.
 ---

-# Tooltip

-Tooltips are floating labels that briefly explain the function of a user interface element.
-They can be triggered when merchants hover, focus, tap, or click.

----

 ## Best practices